arpanchakraborty23/End-to-End-Sentiment-Analysis/README.md

 ### **3. Deployment**
 - Dockerize the application for containerized deployment.
-AWS EC2: Used for scalable compute resources for training, preprocessing, and serving the model.
+- AWS EC2 Used for scalable compute resources for training, preprocessing, and serving the model.

-AWS S3: Centralized storage for datasets, model artifacts, logs, and metadata.
+- AWS S3 Centralized storage for preprocesser, model artifacts.

-MLOps Frameworks: MLflow for pipeline orchestration, tracking, and model management.

-Results Achieved 95% accuracy in anomaly detection with low false-positive rates.
+- Results Achieved 98% accuracy in prediction

-Reduced deployment times by 40% with automated CI/CD pipelines.
+- Reduced deployment times by 40% with automated CI/CD pipelines.

-Ensured scalable threat detection with EC2 instances processing 10,000+ events per second.

-This project demonstrates the seamless integration of MLOps practices with cloud-based tools, providing a robust solution for network security challenges
 - Integrate CI/CD workflows using GitHub Actions for continuous deployment to AWS.

 ## AWS-Github-Actions-Deployment